jvandenaardweg/playpost-api/README.md

 4. Run `npm run dev`, this will launch the database and start the Node server.
 5. Generate a production database dump
 6. Save it in `./dump/database.dump`
-7. Run `docker exec -i "postplay-api-postgres" pg_restore -C --clean --no-acl --no-owner -U "readtoapi" -d "readtoapi" < "dump/database.dump"`
+7. Run `docker exec -i "playpost-api-postgres" pg_restore -C --clean --no-acl --no-owner -U "readtoapi" -d "readtoapi" < "dump/database.dump"`
 8. The local server should be available at http://localhost:3000

 ## Production database changes